Ravenbrook/mps/procedure/review.rst

 express review record.

 _`.express.record`: Record the express procedure (`.doc.record`_).
-You can squash the records for the other steps in one comment.
+You MAY squash the records for the other steps in one comment.

 _`.express.entry`: Execute `.entry`_ pretty much as usual.

 _`.express.call`: Call someone else in right now.

-_`.express.risk`: The other person must agree that the change has low risk, and that express review will achieve the `.purpose`_.
+_`.express.risk`: The other person MUST agree that the change has low risk, and that express review will achieve the `.purpose`_.

 - Size is not risk.
 It's much more important to consider *what* is